Cerlancism/faster-whisper-webui/README.md

 # Running Locally

 To run this program locally, first install Python 3.9+ and Git.
-Then install Pytorch 10.1 and all the dependencies:
+Then install Pytorch 10.1+ and all the other dependencies:
 ```
 pip install -r requirements.txt
 ```